Simone-DAngelo/visp_ros/README.md

 visp_ros
 ========
 Modified version of the package `visp_ros` developed by Inria [Rainbow](https://team.inria.fr/rainbow/) team.
 Now it is possible to interface the library both with the simulated Gazebo environment and with a real robot equipped with a realsense d435 camera for the detection of AprilTag markers.
 All the new nodes are placed in the following path: `visp_ros/tutorial/franka/coppeliasim/`.
+The AprilTag models included in the Gazebo simulated environment are included in the following repository: [gazebo_apriltag](https://github.com/koide3/gazebo_apriltag).

 visp_ros
 ========